COLLEGE OF BUSINESS

 Student Managed Investment Fund

 The Student Managed Investment Fund (SMIF) is driven by College of Business undergraduate finance students who are responsible for all investment research, portfolio positions and reporting.
-The $200,000 fund provides real-world experience in managing a long-term investment portfolio with an annual growth objective relative to appropriate benchmarks.
+The $1 million fund provides real-world experience in managing a long-term investment portfolio with an annual growth objective relative to appropriate benchmarks.
 It is overseen by an advisory board and presented annually to the full board.
 The SMIF provides the College of Business with funds for technology upgrades, student travel and other program enhancements—such as the RISE Global Student Investment Strategy Symposium, where students may participate in the portfolio competition and hear presentations from nationally renowned industry leaders.